aaronsaray/aaronsaray.com/_posts/2014-10-11-3d-printing-makes-manufacturing-more-like-programming.markdown

-<blockquote>Before I go on, let me make sure to say that I have the utmost respect for manufacturing.
+    Before I go on, let me make sure to say that I have the utmost respect for manufacturing.
 So many of the luxuries I take for granted are impossible without the manufacturing behind them.
-This is not a disposition about better/worse, it's a comparison.</blockquote>
+This is not a disposition about better/worse, it's a comparison.